medistream-team/quick-survey-js/README.md

 ### 1. Install packages

-After you clone git repository, go to root directory and run `npm run install:api` to download required packages for api server.
-When installation is done, `.env` file will be automatically created in a `./src/api` directory.
+After you clone git repository, go to the root directory and run `npm run install:api` to download required packages for an api server.
+Once the installation is done, `.env` file will be automatically created in `./src/api` directory.

 ```bash
 npm run install:api